csteach/csteach.github.io/bibliography.md

 There is no specific textbook for this course.

+###### Week 4 - 5th February 2015

+  * Miller, G. A. *The magical number seven, plus or minus two: Some limits on our capacity for processing information.*.
+Psychological Review, Vol. 63, Issue 2.
+PP. 81-97.
+1956.

 ###### Week 3 - 29th January 2015

   * Norman, D. *The Design of Everyday Things.* Basic Books.
 2013.